andrew-pa/txd/ROADMAP.md

 	- VISUAL mode/selection
 	- folds
 	- syntax where the rep count comes before the action -> 3dw instead of d3w
+	- resizing the window should change the line wrap
+	- command output, somewhere
+	- inclusive/exclusive/linewise motions like Vim

 - Language Server Protocol
 	- low-level client